UTexas

 2. arrange for the hearing to be recorded; and

 3. establish hearing procedures that include, but are not limited to, deadlines for submission of supporting documentation/evidence, a list of witnesses to be called by the student, the role of the advisor, and hearing logistics.
-Detailed hearing procedures will be provided to the student along with the hearing notice and will be available on the Dean of Students website.
+Hearing procedures will be provided to the student along with the hearing notice and are available on the Student Conduct website.

 Sec.
 11–603.
 Student Rights and Responsibilities